This post may contain affiliate links. Please read our disclosure policy.

 As written, this recipe makes about 4 cups of homemade jam.

-As much pleasure as I would have taken in devouring all four cups with a spoon and some crusty white bread, I decided to can four jars of this liquid gold for the winter months when I’m craving the summer bounty that had long since come and gone.
+As much pleasure as I would have taken in devouring all four cups with a spoon and some crusty white bread, I decided to can four mason jars of this liquid gold for the winter months when I’m craving the summer bounty that had long since come and gone.
 I did, however, get enough extra to fill this little dish which made for some incredibly tasty treats.

 If you don’t want to can the jam, it will keep in the refrigerator for a couple of weeks, but let’s face it – canning is fun!
 So preserve it!